Last updated on May 14th, 2022 at 10:39 am

 Working of polarity tester circuit

 Let me explain to you how it works.
 Step by step:

 Take the A and B probes to both terminals of the 12V battery.

 There is 2 case:

 Image First, LED1 light up but LED2 goes out.
 Why?

-Because the A probe connects to positive And B probe connects to the negative.
+Because the A probe connects to the positive And the B probe connects to the negative.

-Since, the positive current flow D1, LED1, R1, and D3 to the battery.
+Since, the positive current flows D1, LED1, R1, and D3 to the battery.

 Image Second, LED1 goes out but LED2 glow.